ArchiMate: Overview

 ArchiMate offers a common language for describing the construction and operation of business processes, organizational structures, information flows, IT systems, and technical infrastructure.
 This insight helps the different stakeholders to design, assess, and communicate the consequences of decisions and changes within and between these business domains.

 The main concepts and relationships of the ArchiMate language can be seen as a framework, the so-called Archimate Framework: It divides the enterprise architecture into a business, application and technology layer.
 In each layer, three aspects are considered: active elements, an internal structure and elements that define use or communicate information.

 One of the objectives of the ArchiMate language is to define the relationships between concepts in different architecture domains.
 The concepts of this language therefore hold the middle between the detailed concepts, which are used for modeling individual domains (for example, the Unified Modeling Language (UML) for modeling software products), and Business Process Model and Notation (BPMN), which is used for business process modeling.

 History

 ArchiMate is partly based on the now superseded IEEE 1471 standard.
 It was developed in the Netherlands by a project team from the Telematica Instituut in cooperation with several Dutch partners from government, industry and academia.
-Among the partners were Ordina, Radboud Universiteit Nijmegen, the Leiden Institute for Advanced Computer Science (LIACS) and the Centrum Wiskunde & Informatica (CWI).
+Among the partners were Ordina NV, Radboud Universiteit Nijmegen, the Leiden Institute for Advanced Computer Science (LIACS) and the Centrum Wiskunde & Informatica (CWI).
 Later, tests were performed in organizations such as ABN AMRO, the Dutch Tax and Customs Administration and the ABP.

 The development process lasted from July 2002 to December 2004, and took about 35 person years and approximately 4 million euros.
 The development was funded by the Dutch government (Dutch Tax and Customs Administration), and business partners, including ABN AMRO and the ABP Pension Fund.